-The Director’s Essay Prize seeks to develop research and scholarship related to the intersections of history, biography, and American portraiture in a global context.
+The Director’s Essay Prize seeks to develop research and scholarship related to the intersection of history, biography, and American portraiture in global contexts.
 It is awarded to a scholar biennially, in tandem with Scholar Day.
-An outside jury of three scholars selects the winning essay, which must have appeared in a peer-reviewed publication within the previous two years.
+An outside jury of three scholars selects the winning essay.
 The award is announced in the early spring.
 Prize winners are expected to deliver a public lecture at the National Portrait Gallery in the late fall.

 Scholar Day provides two scholars with the opportunity to receive critical feedback on manuscripts in progress that address history, biography, and/or American portraiture.
-Members of the National Portrait Gallery’s curatorial team, the winner of the Director’s Essay Prize, and a group of local academics read the drafts prior to meeting together in person with the author to conduct a positive, constructive workshop.
+Members of the National Portrait Gallery’s curatorial team, the winner of the Director’s Essay Prize, and local scholars read the drafts prior to meeting with the author to conduct a positive, constructive workshop.
 Scholar Day concludes with a public keynote lecture by the Director’s Essay Prize winner.